telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/get-event-uid-on-hover.md

 ---
-title: Get Hovered Event's UID
+title: Get the UID of Events on Hover
-page_title: Get Hovered Event's UID | Kendo UI Scheduler
+page_title: Get the UID of Events on Hover | Kendo UI Scheduler
-description: "Learn how to get an event's uid on hover"
+description: "Learn how to get the UID of events on hover in the Kendo UI Scheduler widget."
 slug: howto_get_the_uid_of_an_event_on_hover_scheduler
 ---

-# Get the UID of an event on hover
+# Get the UID of Events on Hover

-The example below demonstrates how to get the uid of an event on hover.
+The example below demonstrates how to get the UID of a Kendo UI Scheduler event on hover.

 ###### Example